 And on the largest scales, the universe's expansion is driven by the invisible dark energy whose nature we do not yet comprehend and whose value appears to be too small to be consistent with vacuum energy.
-The astronomical community is making a substantial, ongoing effort to probe these dark sectors (i.e., dark matter and dark energy).
+The astronomical community is making a substantial, ongoing effort to probe these dark sectors (i.e., dark matter250 and dark energy251).